aosabook/500lines/event-driven-web-server/writeup.md

 		       (dbg "Publishing to channel" chan msg))
 	    nil))

 The feature is `:before`/`:after` hooks.
-And I guess the built-in language feature that `defmethod` isn't some special piece of syntax that can only be run at the top level, but I sort of take that for granted these days.
-Defining a `:before` hook ona particular method lets you specify a bit of code that'll be executed before every call to that method. `:after` is similar, except the stuff you specify happens after the main method is called.
+And I guess the built-in language feature of a `defmethod` that can be run somewhere other than the top-level, but I sort of take that for granted these days.
+Defining a `:before` hook on a particular method lets you specify a bit of code that'll be executed before every call to that method. `:after` is similar, except the stuff you specify happens after the main method is called.
 You can specialize these `:before`/`:after` hooks as arbitrarily as the main methods, and only the relevant one will actually run.
 One possible use for this is the above.

 As I mentioned, most of the `:house` server is written using `defmethod`, which means I have plenty of places to hook up debugging/logging statements so I can see what's going on.
 Clustering all such print statements inside of the `debug!` procedures means that the rest of my code gets to stay unchanged when I need to add a `printf` somewhere, and it means that the `printf`s don't get run unless I specifically ask for them by calling `(debug!)` at some point in my session.